Once again in the new season, the Elbphilharmonie and Laeiszhalle offer a concert programme that is unique in terms of

 Postponed: Reflektor Anoushka Shankar

 As the daughter of the famous sitar virtuoso Ravi Shankar, Anoushka Shankar was perhaps born with a special talent.
 However, thanks to her versatility, she has long emancipated herself from the overpowering role model.
-For this »Reflektor« series, she and a number of long-standing musical companions take over the Elbphilharmonie programme for four whole days: from a silent film with live music to Indo-jazz fusion and a tribute concert for Ravi Shankar, who would have celebrated his 100th birthday in 2020.
+For this »Reflektor« series, she and a number of long-standing musical companions take over the Elbphilharmonie programme for four whole days.

 Postponed: Reflektor Max Richter

 As the second »Reflektor« artist of the season, Max Richter takes charge of the concert schedule for a few days.
 The composer, pianist and producer is admired by a huge community of fans around the world for his minimalist soundscapes and condensed piano pieces.
 The highly creative mind is also famous for collaborations with artists from almost every field.
 He has invited numerous musician friends to his weekend at the Elbphilharmonie.

 With the Balthasar-Neumann Orchestra and Choir, which he founded, conductor Thomas Hengelbrock realises his personal vision of ideal music-making: dynamic and enthralling, and based on profound historic and stylistic insights.
 That can now be experienced in action in a four-part concert series in the Laeiszhalle and Elbphilharmonie.